finnito/blog/content/posts/pyrocms-fixing-unexpected-character-in-the-markdown-field/index.md

 ---
-title: "Fixing Unexpected character "&" in the PyroCMS 3 Markdown Field"
+title: "Fixing Unexpected character & in the PyroCMS 3 Markdown Field"
 date: 2019-12-18T14:03:56+13:00
 categories: ["Development", "PyroCMS"]
-metaDescription: "Getting "Unexpected character '&'" when parsing Twig in the PyroCMS 3 Markdown Field?
+metaDescription: "Getting Unexpected character '&' when parsing Twig in the PyroCMS 3 Markdown Field?
 Make sure you use single quotes instead of double quotes in the plugin! "
 metaImageURL: "PyroCMS-Addons.png"
 ---